-Adam Warlock has appeared in animated form before.
-First, in the animated film Planet Hulk, and then in shows like Avengers: Earth’s Mightiest Heroes and Guardians of the Galaxy.
-But despite these appearances and his comic book history, he hasn’t surfaced in the MCU yet.
+Adam Warlock has appeared in animated form before, first in the animated film Planet Hulk and then in shows like Avengers: Earth’s Mightiest Heroes and Guardians of the Galaxy.
+But despite these appearances and his comic book history, Adam Warlock hasn’t surfaced in the MCU yet.
 Given Adam Warlock’s importance to the whole Infinity Gauntlet saga and all its various comic spinoffs, it’s not clear why he didn’t feature in the MCU’s Infinity Saga.
 The entire concept of the Infinity Stones comes from Adam Warlock comics, after all.

-At the end of the day, only Kevin Feige knows for sure why he never appeared in the Infinity Saga.
-It’s possible they wanted the focus solely on the main Avengers team.
+At the end of the day, only Kevin Feige knows for sure why Adam Warlock never appeared in the MCU’s Infinity Saga.
+It’s possible Marvel wanted the focus solely on the main Avengers team.
 Marvel teased the character in both Thor: The Dark World and Guardians of the Galaxy, where his cocoon was shown.
-But it was the post-credits tag to Guardians of the Galaxy Vol. 2 that showed that Warlock was coming into the MCU.
+But it was the post-credits tag to Guardians of the Galaxy Vol. 2 that showed that Adam Warlock was finally coming into the MCU.
 Only this time, Adam Warlock is created by the alien Sovereign, not Earth scientists.
-Finally, Marvel announced they cast Will Poulter as Adam Warlock.
-They announced that Warlock would finally be joining the MCU in Guardians of the Galaxy Vol. 3.
+Finally, Marvel announced they cast Will Poulter as the MCU’s Adam Warlock.
+The studio announced that Warlock would finally be join the MCU in Guardians of the Galaxy Vol. 3.

 Adam Warlock in Guardians of the Galaxy Vol. 3 and His MCU Future

 One thing is for sure.
-Whether it’s in a movie or as part of a Disney+ series, without a doubt, Warlock will have a big role in the MCU going forward.
+Whether it’s in a movie or as part of a Disney+ series, without a doubt, Adam Warlock will have a big role in the MCU going forward.
 As Gunn teases, “I wanted somebody who was youthful, and I wanted the person who had the dramatic chops and the comedic chops, not only for this movie but for what Marvel will use Adam Warlock for in the future… He could become this really important character.”
-We guess we will see when Guardians of the Galaxy Vol. 3 releases on May 5, 2023.

 Originally published on November 8, 2021.